 This same company had a laser sharp discovery process that made me feel like they fully understood my needs.
 I ended up meeting with all 3 companies, but it was these tiny differences built into their sales process that made me choose Remote.

 This is a simplified example, but it illustrates my point: your sales process is a differentiator.

-If you've read any sales management books you've heard says the same thing, "build a repeatable and predictable sales process."
-The same authors then go on to offer no real insight into how.
+If you've read any sales management books you've heard the same thing: "Build a repeatable and predictable sales process."
+The same authors then offer no real insight into how.

 That's why we decided to take things into our own hands.
 We organized a discussion with the early sales leaders from Tray.io, Front, Stripe, and Five9 to share how they successfully implemented, documented, and reinforced their repeatable sales process.

 1. Think of your sales process like a set of guardrails.

 Sid Kumaran, Head of Sales at Tray.io, said “sales process is a set of guardrails that helps you have more repeatable success.”